hnfong/public-crap/bookmarks/law-politics.md

 - HKSAR v.
 ZHOU LIMEI [2017] HKCFA 10 - Cantonese case in CFA, quoting [43] Ester Leung and John Gibbons, “Interpreting  Cantonese  utterance-final particles in bilingual courtroom discourse” in “Interpreting Chinese, Interpreting China”, Ed Robin Setton (John Benjamins Publishing company) at p 97.
 - https://www.cuhk.edu.hk/ics/21c/media/articles/c055-199908034.pdf 主權和人權的歷史和法理學反思 (Albert Chen)
 - https://www.law.cuhk.edu.hk/app/people/prof-eliza-mik/ (Might have authored interesting papers to read [or leads to such])
+- https://en.wikipedia.org/wiki/Foley_v_Hill The case decided that a banker does not hold the sums in a bank account on trust for its customer.
+Instead the relationship between them is that of debtor and creditor.
+- https://onenda.org/ - Open Source NDA agreement

 # Politics